JetBrains/more-interactive-rebase/README.md

 * Allows reordering of commits by drag-and-drop
 * Displays two branches with their relation visually
 * Allows changing the base of a branch on top of another branch
+* Shows the difference between the changed graph and the initial state
+* Allows for cherry-picking a commit
+* Shows the progress of the rebase and the commit on which it has stopped due to conflicts

 [//]: # (Add short video here)